A look at high-profile police-related deaths of US blacks

 A former Wisconsin police officer was acquitted of first-degree reckless homicide in the fatal shooting of Sylville Smith, a black man whose death sparked riots in a predominantly African-American neighborhood of Milwaukee.

-The case is among several across the United States in recent years that have increased debate about race and policing.
+The case is among a number across the United States in recent years that have increased debate about race and policing.
 Here are some other high-profile deaths of blacks during police encounters:

 PHILANDO CASTILE